d-oliveros/isomorphine/README.md

 module.exports = morphine;
 ```

-The internal behavior of `isomorphine.proxy()` differs depending on whether its being ran in the browser or the server:

-* When called from the server: `isomorphine.proxy()` requires all files in the current directory (similar to [require-all](https://github.com/felixge/node-require-all)) and also creates an express-based router that will handle remote procedure calls (RPCs) to the methods in these entities.

-* When called from the browser: `isomorphine.proxy()` creates a mirror to the server-side entities.
-The mirror is preprocessed and injected by webpack, so you must [add isomorphine as a webpack loader](#webpack-configuration).
-No router is created in the browser, and no server-side modules are actually `require()`'d in the browser.

 After creating this isomorphic entity proxy, you just have to mount it in your connect/express based app:

 ```js